 Tools that can be used in this step are Maven, NAnt, Ant, Grunt, Gradle, Make, SBT, etc. The build tool depends on the programming language used in the project.

 - Staging – In this step, the code is deployed on the staging environment.
-Here, various tests such as integration, system, performance, component, UAT are performed.
+Here, various tests such as integration, system, performance, component, and UAT are performed.
 Teams can also create separate environments to run these tests.

 - Production – Here, the code deployed on the staging environment, after necessary tests, is deployed on the production.
 In the Continuous Delivery process, manual intervention is required to deploy the code on the production whereas, in the Continuous Deployment process, code is automatically deployed to the production after passing various tests on the staging environment.